-In this recipe, the bacon strips are like a skinny version of a lardon (which is just the fancy term for when thick slab bacon gets cut into chunky matchstick pieces).
+In this recipe, the bacon strips are like a thin version of a lardon (which is just the fancy term for when thick slab bacon gets cut into chunky matchstick pieces).
 We are cutting them into these even strips to get small, neatly shaped, bite-sized pieces that will blend well into the roasted veggies later on.

-Plus making them into more uniformly sized and shape pieces before going into the pan means they will cook more evenly (and more quickly too!).
+Making them into more uniformly sized and shape pieces before going into the pan means they will cook more evenly (and more quickly too!).

 Think about when you try to pan fry several strips of bacon together at once and some start browning more quickly while others may lag behind.
 Or part of the bacon strip is fully cooked, while the other fattier section is still all wiggly and uncooked.

 It’s because of the varied shapes and sizes that they have.
 The different swoops and lengths that bacon slices often come in, the leaner sections of meat interspersed with the fattier pockets.
 Cutting them into little strips helps avoid that frustration.

 How to get crispy bacon (that isn't soggy or burnt)

 The easiest way to make sure you don’t burn them and end up with very crispy bacon bits is to remove the liquid fat as it renders off of the cooked bacon.
 This will give the bacon a better opportunity to have direct contact with the hot pan.
 You can just use your spatula to push the bacon to one side of the pan (away from you) and then tilt the pan (towards you) so that the liquid pools in the opposite corner from the bacon bits.
 Then use a spoon (or I found that a silicone flexible ladle was particularly effective) to scoop out the pan drippings.